creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 #### Options

+* path (required): The path on which to server your Thrift service.
+Defaults to '/thrift'.
-* serviceName - The name of your service.
+* thriftOptions.serviceName (required): The name of your service.
 Used for logging and tracing.
-* handler - The service Processor instance to handle service method calls.
+* thriftOptions.handler (required): The service Processor instance to handle service method calls.
-* path - The path on which to server your Thrift service.
-Defaults to '/thrift'.
-* transport - The kind of Thrift transport to use.
+* thriftOptions.transport (optional): The kind of Thrift transport to use.
 Only 'buffered' is currently supported.
-* protocol - The kind of Thrift protocol to use.
+* thriftOptions.protocol (optional): The kind of Thrift protocol to use.
 Only 'binary' is currently supported.

 ### Thrift Server Factory

-In the event that you will be creating a Hapi server only to serve Thrift, you can use the `createThriftServer` factory function to create a `Hapi.Server` and register the `ThriftPlugin` in one step.
+In the event that you will be creating a Hapi server only to serve Thrift, you can use the `createThriftServer` factory function to create a `Hapi.Server` and register the Thrift plugin in one step.

 The factory function takes all of the same configuration options as the plugin with the addition of `port`.
 What port do you want your server to run on?